kubernetes/website/content/en/docs/concepts/workloads/pods/_index.md

 {{< note >}}
 While Kubernetes supports more
 {{< glossary_tooltip text="container runtimes" term_id="container-runtime" >}}
-than just Docker, [Docker](https://www.docker.com/) is the most commonly known runtime, and it helps to describe Pods using some terminology from Docker.
+than just Docker, Docker is the most commonly known runtime.
 {{< /note >}}

-The shared context of a Pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation - the same things that isolate a Docker container.
-Within a Pod's context, the individual applications may have further sub-isolations applied.
+The Pod is the smallest and simplest Kubernetes object which is a set of Linux namespaces, cgroups, and potentially other facets of isolation .
+Within a Pod , the individual applications may have further sub-isolations applied.

-In terms of Docker concepts, a Pod is similar to a group of Docker containers with shared namespaces and shared filesystem volumes.
+A Pod represents a set of running containers on your cluster.
+A Pod is typically set up to run a single primary container.
+It can also run optional sidecar containers that add supplementary features like logging.

 ## Using Pods